-The name 'Rawhide formation' was applied by LeRoy to a bed of shale a few hundred feet thick which outcrops south of the Rawhide mine (see Figure 1).
-LeRoy states that it "overlies conformably the Brooklyn formation".
-The shale has well marked bedding, showing light and dark grey laminations and intercalated lenses of sandstone and conglomerate with smoky-grey chert and sparse jasper pebbles.
-The beds in some places are flat and in other places dip as much as fifteen to twenty degrees west and northwest.
-At higher elevations toward the west, on the West Kootenay Power Transmission Line, the lenses of conglomerate increase in size and number, and finally the shale disappears until the rock is all chert. pebble conglomerate (see Figure 3).
+The name "Rawhide Formation" was applied by LeRoy to a bed of shale a few hundred feet thick, which outcrops south of the Rawhide Mine (see Map).
+LeRoy states that it "overlies conformably the Brooklyn Formation".
+The shale has well marked bedding, showing light and dark grey laminations and intercaleted lenses of sandstone and conglomerate with smokey-grey chert and sparse jasper pebbles.
+The beds in some places are flat and in other places dip as much as fifteen or twenty degrees west and north-west.
+At higher elevations towards the west, on the West Kootenay Power Transmission Line, the lenses of conglomerate increase in size and number, and finally the shale disappears; the rock is all chert pebble conglomerate (see figure below).
+One small exposure contained truncated symmetrical ripple marks, of about one inch frequency and one-half inch amplitude.
+These show that the shale was laid down in water with little or no current, and that the beds are top-side up stratigtaphically.